 The Company is exposed to price risk with respect to commodity prices.
 Commodity price risk is the potential adverse impact on earnings and economic value due to commodity price movements and volatilities.
 The Company closely monitors commodity prices as it relates to minerals (and specifically, gold) to determine the appropriate course of action to be taken by the Company.
-The Company is further exposed to price risk as it enters into gold sales forward contracts, from time to time.
+The Company is further exposed to price risk as it enters into non-hedged forward sales contracts, from time to time.